-1. When you name areas and destinations it is of particular importance to base it on a logic and coherent system, which is easy to decode for the user.
+1. When you name areas and destinations it is paramount to base it on a logic and coherent system, which is easy to decode for the user.
 This creates predictability and makes it more intuitive for users to know where to search for their next destination.
 If you are standing in department A you will expect department B to be close by.

 2. It is also important that wayfinding information is presented in a hierarchical manner, displaying only the relevant information to each specific context, and as precisely as possible.
 This is done by prioritising what kind of information is relevant to all users and what is only used by some at a specific location.

-When the hierarchy is set you can differentiate the between different types of information by adjusting e.g., colours and size of graphic elements, like font sizes.
-By creating a clear hierarchy between different types of information, the amount of information presented at once is minimised, and we can more easily decode what information is relevant to us at any given point.
+When the hierarchy is set you can differentiate the between different types of information by adjusting e.g. colours and size of graphic elements, like font sizes.
+By creating a clear hierarchy between different types of information, the amount of information presented at once is minimised, and it is therefore easier to decode the relevant information.

-This is done by breaking down the journey into a number of natural sub-destinations instead of for example pointing towards each individual bed ward at the main entrance hall at a hospital, e.g., entrance – building A – main waiting area – level X – local waiting area – destination.
-In the entrance hall you only point to different buildings and then in the buildings you point towards the main waiting areas etc.
+This is done by breaking down the journey into a number of natural sub-destinations instead of for example pointing towards each individual bed ward at the main entrance hall at a hospital, e.g. entrance – building A – main waiting area – level X – local waiting area – destination.
+In the entrance hall the signage only directs you to different buildings and then in the buildings you are led towards the main waiting areas etc.

 4. Finally, a Danish proverb says that “exams are days of festivity for the well prepared” and this is also the case with wayfinding.
-Our ability to navigate is supported if we are can prepare ourselves for our visit to a specific environment, which requires the possibility of accessing information (e.g., digitally) about our upcoming “journey”, what is going to happen and what else to expect.
+Our ability to navigate is supported if we are can prepare ourselves for our visit to a specific place, which requires the possibility of accessing information (e.g. digitally) about our upcoming “journey”, what is going to happen and what else to expect.

 Wayfinding graphic design principles

-While the information system design makes for the core structure of what information to provide when and where, the graphic principles guide how to communicate it.
+While the information systematics makes for the core structure of what information to provide when and where, the graphic principles is our guide with regards to how we communicate it.

-This allows e.g., people with dyslexia to navigate using colour codes or people with visual impairments to navigate using the raised patterns on the walls or on the floor.
-Different means of communication provide users with the ability to navigate using whatever means they are more comfortable with.
+This allows e.g. people with dyslexia to navigate using colour codes or people with visual impairments to navigate using the raised patterns on the walls or on the floor.
+Different means of communication provide users with the ability to navigate using whatever means they are most comfortable with.

 6. But we can also integrate the characteristics of the individual space into graphic and visual approach.
 By including characteristic spatial elements in the wayfinding system, we can support the natural affordances of the space and create optimal user flows.

-This can be done e.g., by colour coding departments, using art or super graphics on walls or floors or by using lighting and furniture creatively.
-These elements can nudge our behaviour and strengthen our ability to orientate ourselves because they can function as landmarks along the route, hence supporting our memory and cognitive mapping.
-When these are respectfully integrated into the architecture, we see synergetic effects rather than making wayfinding a visually detached extra layer.
+This can be done e.g. by colour coding departments, using art or super graphics on walls or floors or by using lighting and furniture creatively.
+These elements can nudge our behaviour and strengthen our ability to find our bearings because they can function as landmarks along the route, hence supporting our memory and cognitive mapping.
+When these are respectfully integrated into the architecture, we experience a synergetic effect rather than making wayfinding a visually detached extra layer.